mug896/gcc-bash-completion/README.md

 [![](https://mug896.github.io/img/gcc-bash-completion.png)](https://mug896.github.io/img/gcc-bash-completion.mp4)

-If the search pattern returns empty results tap twice to go out to the prompt. and then start over
+If the search pattern returns empty results, tap twice to go out to the prompt. and then start over